 - Your product catalogue, so you can display what you sell to customers.

 - Payment processing, to accept payments online, usually by credit card.

 - A way to handle enquiries, so you can deal with questions.

 - Stock control.
 You might want to display stock levels online.

 - Fulfilment and returns.
-Shipping items out can take a lot of effort.
+Shipping items can take a lot of effort.

-There are three main ways to actually build your ecommerce website:
+There are three main ways to build your ecommerce website:

 - Use a marketplace.
 Sites like eBay and Amazon offer marketplaces where you can sell online.
 Because the marketplace takes care of all the important online shopping functions, it's easy to get started.
 You also benefit from being visible on a popular marketplace site.
 However, marketplaces lack flexibility and can be expensive, because they take a cut of every sale.